NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 ## Adapting your config

 You can use your Buidler config in Hardhat mostly unchanged.
-All you need to do is following these steps.
+All you need to do is follow these steps.

 ### Renaming your config file